-(Missed my free life coaching webinar last time around?
+(Missed my free social skills coaching launchpad last time around?
 You’re in luck because you have another chance.
-Learn all about how to build your coaching business by signing up for my exclusive webinar here.)
+Learn all about how to build your coaching business by signing up for my launchpad here.)

 This article is more of an FAQ for all coaches who are looking to start a coaching business online.